alizada-sharifi/frontend-tarkhineh/FOLDER_STRUCTURE.md

 ## Issue

-If some folder for best practices is missing please let us know with [open a issue](https://github.com/DevExtend/frontend-tarkhineh/issues).
+If some folder for best practices is missing please let us know with [open an issue](https://github.com/DevExtend/frontend-tarkhineh/issues).